SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/element.md

 Painting is done on an Alexandrie canvas, then rendered on the host by the method `BARenderer (BlHostRenderer) >> render: aHostSpace` which displays it on a `AeCairoImageSurface`.

+AeCanvas, not to confused with AlexandrieCanvas, is a specific canvas for Bloc, designed to render geometrical figures on a Cairo surface.

 Drawing is done through method 'xxx', which receives an Alexandrie (vector) canvas (`AeCanvas`) as an argument.